Herpes Simplex Viruses

 In order for episodic therapy to be effective, it must be taken no later than 1 day after a lesion appears.
 If taken during prodrome, episodic therapy may help prevent an outbreak from occurring or reduce its severity.
 If taken at the first sign of a lesion, it can help speed healing.

 Suppressive Therapy for Recurrences

-There is some evidence that valacyclovir may help prevent herpes transmission particularly in situations where one heterosexual partner has herpes simplex virus 2 (HSV-2) and the other partner does not.
+There is some evidence that valacyclovir may help prevent herpes transmission, particularly in situations where one heterosexual partner has HSV-2 and the other partner does not.
 However, this drug does not completely prevent transmission.
 While taking any suppressive therapy for genital herpes, it is still important to regularly use latex condoms and to avoid any sexual activity during recurrences.

 Antiviral drugs are generally safe.
 The most common side effects are nausea, headache, and abdominal pain.